Biden says he would sign TikTok bill that could ban app

 House lawmakers have moved quickly on the legislation.
 It was introduced on Tuesday and advanced out of the House Energy and Commerce Committee on Thursday.

-In a one-page memo to members of Congress that was obtained by CBS News, the Justice Department laid out the dangers it says TikTok poses, including its access to Americans' data and the potential for the Chinese government to carry out an influence campaign.
+In a one-page memo to members of Congress that was obtained by CBS News, the Justice Department laid out the dangers it says TikTok poses, including the "tremendous amounts of sensitive data" it collects, and the potential for the Chinese government to carry out an influence campaign.

 The Justice Department said the legislation would be on more stable legal ground if it gave the government the authority to force ByteDance to divest from TikTok, rather than to impose an outright ban on the app if ByteDance doesn't sell.